AXI4MLIR/axi4mlir/guides/using-axi4mlir.md

 The accelerator has support for different instructions/opcodes.
 The opcode values and their meaning are defined [here](https://github.com/AXI4MLIR/llvm-project/blob/16eaaaeedbeda17a77387edbb1da96ce8e95f15e/mlir/include/mlir/ExecutionEngine/axi/accelerators/mm_4x4_v3/mm_4x4_v3.json#L83C3-L83C3).
-Any opcode or data sent to the accelerator, i.e. received by the accelerator, goes through DMA fifo `0`, using the AXI4-Stream interface.
-Any data sent by the accelerator, i.e. received by the CPU, goes through DMA fifo `1`, using the AXI4-Stream interface.
-The json helper file has keywords from the perspective of the accelerator, i.e. during `READ`, the accelerator is reading data from the DMA stream, and during `SEND`, the accelerator is sending data to the DMA stream.
+Any opcode or data sent to the accelerator, i.e., received by the accelerator, goes through DMA fifo `0`, using the AXI4-Stream interface.
+Any data sent by the accelerator, i.e., received by the CPU, goes through DMA fifo `1`, using the AXI4-Stream interface.
+The JSON helper file has keywords from the perspective of the accelerator, i.e., during `READ`, the accelerator is reading data from the DMA stream, and during `SEND`, the accelerator is sending data to the DMA stream.

-For example, when the accelerator reads opcode `1` from the DMA stream, it will consider the next 16 values as the (tile of) matrix A and store them in a [special buffer](https://github.com/AXI4MLIR/llvm-project/blob/16eaaaeedbeda17a77387edbb1da96ce8e95f15e/mlir/include/mlir/ExecutionEngine/axi/accelerators/mm_4x4_v3/accelerator.sc.h#L168) inside the accelerator.
+For example, when the accelerator reads opcode `1` from the DMA stream, it will consider the subsequent 16 values as the (tile of) matrix A and store them in a [special buffer](https://github.com/AXI4MLIR/llvm-project/blob/16eaaaeedbeda17a77387edbb1da96ce8e95f15e/mlir/include/mlir/ExecutionEngine/axi/accelerators/mm_4x4_v3/accelerator.sc.h#L168) inside the accelerator.
 We call this buffer: `#A_Buffer`.